ariasAleia/Codewars/README.md

 # Codewars

 So!
 Yes.
-What else should I say?
+What else should I say...?
 I just want to play and feel the emotion of those green ticks.
 And also learn more of Python in the way.
 Here I will write some tips or clever answers.
 Main goal: solve the kata.
 Second main goal: learn how to solve it better.

 Here we gooo!